E-bike with child trailer, compatible with drive over trailer fender setups

 The choice between steel and aluminum is the most fundamental decision you'll make.
 Each has distinct advantages and disadvantages.

 Durability Excellent impact and fatigue resistance.
 More likely to bend than crack.
-Good, but more prone to cracking under extreme stress and dents easier.
+Good, but more prone to cracking under stress and dents more easily.

-Ideal Use Heavy-duty applications, construction, and budget-conscious builds.
-Race car haulers, show trailers, and applications where weight is critical.
+Ideal Use Heavy-duty trailers, equipment haulers, or budget-friendly builds.
+Race car haulers, show trailers, and builds where every pound counts.

 Regardless of the material, ensure the fenders are substantial enough to meet Federal safety regulations for splash and spray suppression.